Walcu-Engineering/mongoose-track-changes/README.md

 ### `getPreviousValue`
   **Parameters**
   - `path`: (Optional) A string representing a path in JSON Pointer format as defined by the [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901)
-      *Default value is empty string because according to the [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901) empty string stands for the root path*
+      *Default value is empty string

   **Returns**
   The previous value for the given path, but we aware of this very important point: